EwellNeuroLab/Chronic-Recordings-Bonsai-Workflow/README.md

 *Disabling auto-exposure* ()

 Go to the Property Panel of VideoCaptureDevice Click on the (...) in the CaptureProperties | (Collection) field.
-The following window pops-up.
+The following window pops-up.Exposure variable can be added by clicking on the Add button.
+Setting the ControlFlags to Manual and Value to -5 disables auto-exposure, maintaining a constan frame acqusition rate.

 ![image](https://user-images.githubusercontent.com/94412124/171451871-9f3b1e03-8a66-40bb-a838-ec3008bb2b4b.png)

-Exposure variable can be added by clicking on the Add button.
-Setting the ControlFlags to Manual and Value to -5 disables auto-exposure, maintaining a constan frame acqusition rate.